varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 ## Configuring your JHbuild ##

 The configuration for JHbuild exists in ~/.jhbuildrc.
 You can configure this according to your needs.
-For example, compiling Webkit library is time consuming and it is readily available as a binary in most package repositories.
+For example, compiling the Webkit library is time consuming and it is readily available as a binary in most package repositories.
 Hence in the .jhbuildrc file, we can add it to a section called "skip" and thus telling jhbuild to _skip_ building Webkit from source.

 My .jhbuildrc looks like this: